leamare/D2-LRG-lrg2/LRG2API.md

 One major GET parameter is `report`.
 It specifies a tag of a report to load.
 If such report exists then GET `mod` is parsed.
 This is case one – Report is loaded.
 The second case is opposite and it has some unique endpoints.

+There's also a thing called "repeater".
+Basically (if the method supports it) you can pass a comma delimited input (e.g. `1,2,3,5`) or an asterisk (`*`) instead of value.
+The resulting set will have responses for all selected values (asterisk selects all possible values) for this method.

 ### Variables

 * (GET) `league` – report tag for report endpoints